unicode-org/message-format-wg/exploration/function-composition-part-1.md

 ## Introducing type names

-It's useful to be able to refer to two types:
+It's useful to be able to refer to three types:

+* `InputType`: This type encompasses strings, numbers, date/time values, all other possible implementation-specific types that input variables can be assigned to.
+The details are implementation-specific.
 * `MessageValue`: The "resolved value" type; see [PR 728](https://github.com/unicode-org/message-format-wg/pull/728).
-* `ValueType`: This type encompasses strings, numbers, date/time values, all other possible implementation-specific types that input variables can be assigned to, and all possible implementation-specific types that custom and built-in functions can construct.
-Conceptually it's the union of an "input type" and a "formatted value".
+* `ValueType`: This type is the union of an `InputType` and a `MessageValue`.

 It's tagged with a string tag so functions can do type checks.